Connor Wong Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.57 team ERA that ranks fourth across all MLB pitching staffs.
+- The Yankees have the fourth-ranked team ERA among all league pitching staffs (3.71).

-- Yankees pitchers combine to surrender 77 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- The Yankees rank 15th in baseball in home runs given up (79 total, 1.1 per game).

-- His most recent appearance came on Saturday against the Boston Red Sox, when the right-hander threw six innings, surrendering one earned run while giving up six hits.
+- In his last time out on Sunday, the right-hander went 5 1/3 innings against the Boston Red Sox, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.